StockSharp/doc/en/topics/hydra/instruments_and_boards/instruments_list.md

 ![hydra securitiesPanel 00](../../../images/hydra_securitiespanel_00.png)

-At the bottom of the **Instruments** panel are buttons that allow to:
+At the bottom of the **Instruments** panel are buttons that allow you to:

 - Add a new instrument, as described in the clause [Create instrument](create_instrument.md).
 - Add a new index, as described in the clause [Index](index.md).